 The flavor and texture are exactly right, unless you really love the chemical-ly aftertaste.
 Because these don’t have that.

 If you’re not a raisin fan, remember that if you’re a Little Debbie fan, you’re eating them anyway.
 So you may as well just go for it.

-My Little Debbie Oatmeal Cream Pies make cookies the right color all on their own.
+My oatmeal creme pies make cookies the right color all on their own.
 And to smell them?

 The Little Debbie smells sweet and of nothing in particular.
 My copycats smell sweet and oatmeal-y and like real food.

 Whether you call them oatmeal cream pies or oatmeal creme pies, you’re going to want to make these Little Debbie copycats!

 Should I Store These Cookies in the Refrigerator?

 A reader recently asked this question in the comments, so I thought I’d address it here since it’s a good question.